-We have worked with a range of leading names in the rail industry, such as Murphy.
+We’ve worked with a range of leading names in the rail industry, such as Murphy.
 The construction giant urgently needed to develop three track-side apps to ensure track access could be approved remotely, removing the need to travel between sites.
 With Nutshell, they were able to build and test apps for Daily Shift Reports, Access Requests, and Worksite Certifications within just a week.
 And, with the easy-to-use drag and drop editor, they were able to make amendments to the app themselves.

 We also worked on a track-side close call reporting app for Siemens, helping them to build and launch four health and safety apps for their rail services team – Close Call Reporting, Close Call Approvals, Site Reporting, and Site Diary.

 Through Planning4Delivery, Network Rail is aiming to improve understanding of safety procedures and improve the planning and delivery process through mobile technology.

 This new digitisation initiative can be the catalyst for making your processes and reports digital.
 Not only to save time and money on manual reporting, but also to potentially save the lives on the railway.